cybereality/godot-super-scaling/README.md

 ## CONFIGURATION

 * Add the `SuperScaling.tscn` scene to your main scene tree, it should be just below the root node.
-* Place your entire game world as a child of a new node (e.g. Spatial for 3D games or Node2D for 2D games).
+* Place your entire game world as a child of a new node under the root node (e.g. Spatial for 3D games or Node2D for 2D games).
 * In the `SuperScaling` inspector settings, link the `Game World` property to the node you created above.
 * Select `Enable on Play`, this will start the scaling add-on when you play the game (cannot be viewed in editor).
 * Set `Usage` to either `3D` or `2D` depending on your game type.